Dionne-Lab/catalight/docs/source/equipment_guides.rst

     All of the connection needed for the NKT System should be handled automatically, and the user should only need to plug in their system to the computer.
 It is necessary to calibrate the NKT system prior to use.

 Calibrating the NKT_System:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The NKT_System provides a calibration prodedure utilizing the method :meth:`~catalight.equipment.light_sources.nkt_system.NKT_System.run_calibration`.
+An example script for running the calibration process is provided below.
+Note, the calibration process takes a few hours to complete.

 .. code:: python